Committee Meeting Descriptions

-Reclassification and qualification examinations are scheduled in the last three weeks of May of a student’s second year (October for students admitted in January – see pg.
-21 for Reclassification Exam procedures).
+Reclassification and qualification examinations are scheduled in the last three weeks of May of a student’s second year (October for students admitted in January).

 Committee meetings after reclassification/qualification must be held at least once per year or more often as specified by the Supervisory Committee.
 It is the responsibility of the student to ensure that committee meetings are held on schedule.
 YEARLY COMMITTEE MEETINGS ARE AN ABSOLUTE, NON-NEGOTIABLE REQUIREMENT OF OUR PROGRAM AND THE SCHOOL OF GRADUATE STUDIES.
 A student who fails to have committee meetings each year will not be able to register in the fall, and will ultimately be asked to withdraw from the program.

 Time To Completion (TTC) Meeting For Ph.D.
 Students

 The Department of Molecular Genetics has put in place policies and procedures designed to reduce the time to completion of our Ph.D. program.
 Specifically, it is expected that, except in unusual circumstances, a Ph.D. should be defended no more than 5.5 to 6.0 years after commencing graduate studies in the Department.
 The “time-to-completion” (TTC) committee meeting is designed to assist in ensuring timely completion of the Ph.D.
 After 4.0 to 4.5 years in the graduate program, every Ph.D. student must have a TTC Committee Meeting.
 (See Time To Completion Meeting).
 The student is given the opportunity to discuss their career plans with the committee and get their advice on how to achieve their career goals.
 This is optional and the student can decline to have this discussion.